tangentyh/notes-of-tan/javaNotes.md

    - levels — `Level`
      - `Level.INFO` by default
    - stack info — default log record shows the name of the class and method that contain the logging call, as inferred from the call stack
-       - the virtual machine optimizes execution, accurate call information may not be available
+     - call info and optimization -- the virtual machine optimizes execution, accurate call information may not be available
      - `Logger::logp` to set calling point explicitly
-   - log manager configuration
+   - log configuration -- processed by `LogManager`
-     - configuration file — `jre/lib/logging.properties`
+     - manager object property -- `java.util.logging.manager`, if `null` the no-arg protected constructor is used
+     - configuration class property -- `java.util.logging.config.class`, take precedence over config files
-       - log configuration file location — `-Djava.util.logging.config.file=configFile`
+     - configuration file — `java.util.logging.config.file`
+       - default config file -- `$JAVA_HOME/lib/logging.properties`, or `$JAVA_HOME/conf/logging.properties` for JDK >= 9
-       - `.level=INFO`
+       - `.level=INFO` -- default global logging level
-       - `java.util.logging.ConsoleHandler.level=FINE`
-     - processed by the `java.util.logging.LogManager`, configurable by `java.util.logging.manager` and `java.util.logging.config.class` system property
+       - `java.util.logging.ConsoleHandler.level=INFO` -- log level for `ConsoleHandler`
+       - hierarchy -- `foo.level` defines a log level for the logger called "foo" and (recursively) for any of its children in the naming hierarchy
+       - children after parents -- level settings for child nodes in the tree should come after settings for their parents
-   - localization — resource bundle
+   - localization — use resource bundle
      ```java
      Logger logger = Logger.getLogger(loggerName, "com.mycompany.logmessages");
      logger.log(Level.INFO, "readingFile", fileName); // fill placeholder